The Petition for Initiating Bankruptcy Proceedings

 Law on Bankruptcy

 The Law on Bankruptcy (“Off.
 Herald of the Republic of Serbia”, Nos.
-104/2009, 99/2011 – other law, 71/2012 – Decision of the Constitutional Court, 83/2014, 113/2017, 44/2018 and 95/2018) shall govern the manner and conditions of initiating and conducting bankruptcy proceedings against legal entities.
+104/2009, 99/2011 – other law, 71/2012 – decision of the Constitutional Court, 83/2014, 113/2017, 44/2018, 95/2018, and 44/2025 – decision of the Constitutional Court) shall govern the manner and conditions of initiating and conducting bankruptcy proceedings against legal entities.

 Bankruptcy proceedings, within the meaning of the Law on Bankruptcy, shall be [compulsory] liquidation and reorganisation.